 When in Bali, why not try authentic Kopi Luwak?!

 With that unexpected taxi stop, my story of Coffee Luwak in Bali started.

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 WHAT IS KOPI LUWAK

-In case if you don’t know and I didn’t know it before visiting Bali coffee plantation either, civet is a small cat-like nocturnal mammal native to Southeast Asia and Sub-Saharan Africa.
+In case you don’t know and I didn’t know it before visiting the Bali coffee plantation either, the civet is a small cat-like nocturnal mammal native to Southeast Asia and Sub-Saharan Africa.
 Civet is popularly known as the cat that eats coffee beans.
-To sum up, kopi luwak is coffee from civet cat, or more precisely, coffee made from cat poop.
+To sum up, kopi luwak is coffee from a civet cat, or more precisely, coffee made from cat poop.

 In short, civet crap coffee.

 Guess what?!
 Coffee Kopi Luwak is the most expensive coffee in the World.